ThiagoPanini/sparksnake/docs/mkdocs/demos/features/agg-data.md

 ## The `agg_data()` method

 From now on, we will deep dive into the possibilities delivered by the `agg_data()` method.
-For each new subsection, a differente application of the method will be shown so users can take a look at everything that can be done with it.
+For each new subsection, a different application of the method will be shown so users can take a look at everything that can be done with it.

 If you haven't already taken a look at the [method's documentation](../../mkdocstrings/sparketlmanager.md#sparksnake.manager.SparkETLManager.agg_data), take your chance to understand how we will configure its parameters in order to achieve all of our goals.
 Just to summarize it, when calling the `agg_data()` method we have the following parameters to configure: